juji-io/datalevin/doc/query.md

 Currently, the query optimizer handles normal where clauses only: triple patterns and predicates.
 We will gradually extend the optimizer to consider more clause types in the future.
-In addition, only binary relations are considered at the moment, future work may consider relations on a hypergraph [8].
+In addition, only binary joins are considered at the moment, future work may consider joins on a hypergraph [8].

 ## Benchmarks